-SFI is committed to fostering a culture of integrity.
-This spans the spectrum of SFI’s funded research, from the training of the next generation of researchers, to the conduct of rigorous studies to the accurate reporting and publication of research results, whether performed in Ireland or with international partners.
-The actions described below in support of this commitment enable SFI to play a key role in ensuring that the public can place their trust in research and the scientific record.
-Overarchingly, Science Foundation Ireland endorses the National Policy Statement on Ensuring Research Integrity in Ireland; that is, all research performing organisations and Science Foundation Ireland award holders are expected to abide by this policy statement, as reflected in SFI’s General Grant Terms & Conditions.
-We also endorse the European Code of Conduct for Research Integrity, which is largely reflected in the national statement.
+Science Foundation Ireland (SFI) is committed to fostering a culture of integrity.
+This spans the spectrum of SFI’s funded research, from the training of the next generation of researchers, to the conduct of rigorous studies and the accurate reporting and publication of research results — whether performed in Ireland or with international partners.* The actions described below in support of this commitment enable SFI to play a key role in ensuring that the public can place their trust in research and the scientific record.
+Overarchingly, SFI endorses the National Policy Statement on Ensuring Research Integrity in Ireland; that is, all research performing organisations and SFI grant recipients are expected to comply with this policy statement, as reflected in SFI’s Grant General Terms & Conditions.
+SFI also endorses the European Code of Conduct for Research Integrity, the principles of which are largely reflected in the National Policy Statement.

-Science Foundation Ireland is committed to ensuring that the research it funds is conducted to the highest standards of professionalism and rigour, maintaining Ireland’s reputation as a leader in research excellence.
-In support of continuous improvement, SFI is currently piloting innovative processes that will further promote good research practice, research integrity and reproducibility, some of which have been incorporated into its grant management workflows.
+Science Foundation Ireland endeavours to ensure that the research it funds is conducted to the highest standards of professionalism and rigour, supporting Ireland’s reputation as a leader in research excellence.
+To contribute to the broader research environment, SFI has undertaken several steps to further promote good research practice, research integrity and reproducibility, some of which have been incorporated into its grant management workflows.

 These include the following:

--A portion of the mid-term progress review is allocated for a subject-specific expert panel (external) to study the provenance of a dataset and engage with the research team on matters concerning training, mentoring and supervision along with procedures used for data capture, analysis, storage and curation
+-A portion of the mid-term progress review is allocated for an external expert panel to focus on the source and generation of a specific dataset, fostering engagement with the research team on matters concerning training, mentoring and supervision along with procedures used for data capture, analysis, storage and curation.

--This bottom-up process helps to ensure the highest standards of integrity in all aspects of SFI funded research, and to embed a culture based on strong principles of good research practice
+-This focus helps to raise awareness of effective data management practices and integrity in all aspects of SFI-funded research, and embeds a culture based on strong principles of good research practice.

 - Agreed upon Procedure